szaumoor/ZSTweaks/README.md

 **Component 466:** Make Shield of Archons absorb more spell levels (equivalent to cleric level)

 This component improves this spell such that it has equal level of spell absorbtion as that of the cleric level (20 for BG, 30 for IWDEE).

+**Component 467:** Make Sunray be able to kill undead regadless of their magic damage resistance

+This component makes the spell usable against undead, even if they're immune to magic damage resistance (or very resistance).
+It should inflict now 100% of the health in damage, and as such, killing them always.

 </details>